 I grew up in Lawrence, KS, developing an interest in politics based on my parents’ own involvement with local politics.
 It was no surprise, then, that I chose to attend George Washington University in the nation’s capitol, where I received my Bachelor’s Degree.

 While at GW, I interned on Capitol Hill with advocacy groups and on political campaigns.
-Upon graduating, I spent several years working in campaign politics as a Research Associate.
+Upon graduating, I spent several years working in campaign politics as a researcher.
 My experience working in campaign politics motivated me to better understand the dynamics of vote choice and election outcomes, spurring me to begin my doctoral studies at the University of Maryland.

 When I’m not working, I can be found wandering the streets in search of great places to eat.
 I’m also a runner and an avid Jayhawk basketball fan (ROCK CHALK!).